-User User Group Role Tag Key and Tag Value Accessibility User 1 Super admin fm_super_admin Tag Key = All The user can: group [Read/write access to all resources] Tag Value = All add, edit, delete, view all resources can add or modify users, and configure all AAA settings associate any tag value to any of the resources.
-User 2 Admin group fm_admin Tag Key = All The user can: [Read access to FM Security Management Tag Value = All add, edit, delete, view all resources
+User User Group Role Tag Key and Tag Value Accessibility User 1 Super admin group fm_super_admin [Read/write access to all resources] Tag Key = All Tag Value = All The user can: add, edit, delete, view all resources can add or modify users, and configure all AAA settings associate any tag value to any of the resources.
+User 2 Admin group fm_admin [Read access to FM Security Management Category] [Read/Write access to all other categories] Tag Key = All Tag Value = All The user can: add, edit, delete, view all resources cannot add or modify users and cannot configure the AAA settings can change his own password associate any tag value to any of the resources.

-User User Group Role Tag Key and Tag Value Accessibility Category] [Read/Write access to all other categories] cannot add or modify users and cannot configure the AAA settings can change his own password associate any tag value to any of the resources.
-User 3 View only user group fm_user [Read access to all resources] Tag Key = All Tag Value = All can only view all the resources.
-The role does not allow the user to add, edit or delete resources cannot associate tag keys to the resources User 4 Custom user group Custom role [Read/Write access to resources that belong to Physical Device Infrastructure Management] Tag Key = Specific tag keys based on the resources to be controlled by the admin user (example location) Tag Value = All manage the resources for which the user has permission depending on their role can tag/untag ports and other resources for which the user has permission, depending on the role User 5 Custom user group Custom role [Read access to resources that belong to Physical Device Infrastructure Management Read/write access to resources that belong to Traffic Control Management Resources] Tag Key = Specific tag keys based on the resources to be controlled by the admin user (example location) Tag Value = Specific location, e.g. Dubai use the resources that belong to the location Dubai create a map using the port that has location=Dubai (tag key and value).
+User User Group Role Tag Key and Tag Value Accessibility User 3 View only user group fm_user [Read access to all resources] Tag Key = All Tag Value = All The user can only view all the resources.
+The role does not allow the user to add, edit or delete resources cannot associate tag keys to the resources User 4 Custom user group Custom role [Read/Write access to resources that belong to Physical Device Infrastructure Management] Tag Key = Specific tag keys based on the resources to be controlled by the admin user (example location) Tag Value = All The user can: manage the resources for which the user has permission depending on their role can tag/untag ports and other resources for which the user has permission, depending on the role User 5 Custom user group Custom role [Read access to resources that belong to Physical Device Infrastructure Management Read/write access to resources that belong to Traffic Control Management Resources] Tag Key = Specific tag keys based on the resources to be controlled by the admin user (example location) Tag Value = Specific location, e.g. Dubai The user can: use the resources that belong to the location Dubai create a map using the port that has location=Dubai (tag key and value).
 The map that gets created will have the same tag location=Dubai automatically. cannot tag/untag ports and other resources for which the user has permission, depending on the role